-I looked around on the internet again, and still I cannot find much examples of book proposals.
+I looked around on the internet again, and still, I cannot find many examples of book proposals.
 I have now uploaded the original proposal for the book to my website, as well as the cover letter that goes with it.

 This proposal was the one I have discussed with CUP at the very early stages of the book writing process.
 A few things have changed since, and this blog is to talk you through the journey from the first email to CUP to where I am now (waiting for the contract).

 I first got in touch with CUP in December 2013 to inform them about my ideas for a book titled “Innovations in environmental governance: Governing for less in Western and Eastern societies”.
 Back then, I approached CUP editor John Haslam out of the blue.
 I was hopeful about him as an editor after reading his excellent series of three blog posts on ‘How to get your book published’.